wangguan0402/test/README.md

 It will use a different d value, will use a percent-change convergence criterion, and will operate on the large dataset.

-Run your PageRank code on large data set provided with d = 0.85, and save the file in pg5largeoutput.txt.
+Run your PageRank code on large data set provided with d = 0.85, and save the file in pa5_SecretString/pagerank/pg5largeoutput.txt.
-Please iterate at least ten times to generate the results.
+Please iterate ten times to generate the results.

 The command will be: `eecs485pa5p 0.85 -k 10 large.net pg5largeoutput.txt`.